BlockchainCommons/Provenance/WHITEPAPER.md

 Heartbeat marks also make forgery detectable for marks that claim to be produced later than the next heartbeat mark to appear.
 Any forged mark claiming to be published in the future would have to be positioned after the heartbeat mark for that period.
 Even if the attacker breaks a single key, the next heartbeat mark to appear would repudiate the forgery.

 Adding a heartbeat of blank marks to the provenance mark sequence provides a stronger temporal structure and an additional layer of security against forgeries.
 This extension underscores the versatility and adaptability of our provenance marking system to address the complex demands of establishing and verifying provenance.

+## Extension: Chain Rotation

+*Chain rotation* enables creators to transition between cryptographic seeds, ensuring the ongoing integrity and security of their provenance chains.
+To facilitate this, the mechanism of *Rotation Statements* is introduced.
+Rotation Statements allow for the simltaneous termination of an existing provenance chain and its seed, and the initiation of a new chain using a new seed, linking the two chains together.

+The new chain must have the *same or higher* resolution as the old chain, allowing for upgrading (but never downgrading) the security of the chain if desired.

+### Motivations for Chain Rotation

+Several factors might necessitate or benefit from chain rotation:

+- **Seed Compromise:** While provenance marks offer robust protection against forgery, the compromise (or suspected compromise) of the cryptographic seed used to generate the marks could undermine the integrity of marks produced after the compromise event.
+Chain rotation mitigates this risk by declaring the old seed unusable and establishing a new, secure chain.
+- **Delegation of Authority:** Chain rotation enables the transfer of provenance marking authority to (or away from) other entities.
+For example, an artist might delegate marking to an agent or an organization might shift responsibility between departments.
+- **Periodic Security Enhancements:** Chain rotation as a matter of policy, either at particular intervals or upon the occurrence of defined events, can serve as a proactive security measure, reducing the window of vulnerability associated with a single, long-lived seed.

+### Implementing Chain Rotation

+A *Burn Mark* is a special provenance mark that includes a *Rotation Statement* in its `info` field.
+The Rotation Statement explicitly terminates the current chain by invalidating the current seed, and includes information that links the old chain to the a chain, ensuring a smooth transition between the two.
+To publish a Burn Mark:

+1. **Generate `nextKey`:** The creator generates the next `key` in the current chain using the and current seed PRNG.
+This is the `key` that verifies the `hash` of the Burn Mark.
+2. **Generate new seed:** The creator generates and securely stores a fresh cryptographic seed to initiate the new chain.
+3. **Generate new `id`:** The `id` of the new chain is the first `linkLen` bytes generated from the PRNG using the seed, and MUST be the same or greater length as the `linkLen` of the old chain.
+In other words, the resolution of the new chain MUST be at least as high as the old chain.
+4. **Calculate `hash`:** The SHA-256 hash of the chain's new `id`: `H(id)` and take the first `linkLen` bytes of the digest.
+This is the pre-commitment to the new chain.
+5. **Compose Rotation Statement:** The Rotation Statement is a CBOR array containing:
+    - `nextKey`: The next `key` in the current chain.
+    - `hash`: The hashed `id` of the new chain.
+6. **Tag Rotation Statement:** The Rotation Statement is tagged `1112887886` (hex `0x4255524e`, ASCII `BURN`).
+7. **Embed Rotation Statement:** The Rotation Statement is included in the `info` field of the last provenance mark in the old chain, which means it will be part of the image of the `hash` field of the burn mark.
+This is the Burn Mark.

+When verifying a chain of provenance marks, burn marks are detected by the presence of a tagged Rotation Statement in the `info` field of a mark.
+The next mark in the chain must be the genesis mark of the new chain, which can be verified by hashing the `key` or `id` (which must be the same in a genesis mark) and comparing it to the `hash` in the Rotation Statement.

 ## Strengths, Weaknesses, and Implications